 All Boston By Foot guides lead a minimum of eight tours each year, but many of our guides do many more and also get more involved with research, designing new tours, and planning events.

-To find out more information about joining us as a volunteer guide, drop us a line and we'll be happy to talk with you about it.
+To learn more about joining us as a volunteer guide, drop us a line and we'll be happy to talk with you about it.